ichard26/ichard26.github.io/content/privacy.md

 title: Privacy Statement
 description: TL;DR, I'm doing my best to not track you and respect your privacy as much as practically possible.
 All analytics are anonymized and follow GDPR, PECR and CCPA.
-Hosting is provided by GitHub Pages and DigitalOcean.
+Hosting is provided by GitHub Pages and Netcup.
-layout: single
-showReadingTime: false
+toc: false
-modified: 2024-08-26
 ---

 ## Scope